1. How do I talk to an recruiter about my qualifications?

 7. What areas of Wisconsin do you cover?

-QTI has offices in Appleton, Baraboo, Beaver Dam, Madison, Milwaukee, Platteville and Portage.
+QTI has offices in Appleton, Baraboo, Beaver Dam, Green Bay, Madison, Milwaukee, Platteville and Portage.
 We place talent at organizations of all sizes throughout Wisconsin, and in some cases, outside of Wisconsin.
 For QTI branch office contact information, please see our locations page.